-One of humankind’s most important responsibilities is stewardship of God’s Earth, “that we may use its resources rightly in the service of others and to your honor and glory” (Prayers of the People, Form IV, Rite II, Book of Common Prayer).
-How do you start a parish committee charged with promoting and nurturing “the just and proper use” of creation?
+One of humankind’s most important responsibilities is stewardship of God’s Earth “…that we may use its resources rightly in the service of others and to your honor and glory.”
+(Prayers of the People, Form IV, Rite II, Book of Common Prayer)

-Find out what your parish’s procedures are for starting a committee.
+Find out what your parish’s procedures are for starting a new committee.

 - Speak to the rector, wardens or vestry members about any policies and procedures that should be followed.